xgroleau/device-register/device-register/README.md

 * [`RWRegister`](crate::RWRegister), Read, write and edit permission.

 To define a register, simply derive using the desired permission.

-Then use the `register` attribute to define it's address, type for the address and the error type.
+Then use the `register` attribute to define it's address, type for the address and the error.

 ```rust

 #[derive(RWRegister)]
 #[register( addr = "42", ty = "u8", err = "DeviceError" )]
 pub struct Register0(pub u16);
 ```
-The your driver only need to implement the [RegisterInterface](crate::RegisterInterface)
+Then, your driver only need to implement the [RegisterInterface](crate::RegisterInterface) to have access to the read/write/edit traits.

 #### Complete example
 Here is a complete example.